doda25-team2/operation/ACTIVITY.md

 - George [operation#52](https://github.com/doda25-team2/operation/pull/52), [operation#53](https://github.com/doda25-team2/operation/pull/53) → Added a dedicated `finalization.yml` Ansible playbook that installs and wires MetalLB (downloaded manifests, webhook workaround, IP pool and L2Advertisement resources) so LoadBalancer services have a stable address range, then layered Step 21 on top with a Helm-managed NGINX ingress controller pinned to 192.168.56.95, ready checks, and the supporting SSH key material.

 - Nick [operation#55](https://github.com/doda25-team2/operation/pull/55), [operation#56](https://github.com/doda25-team2/operation/pull/56) → Fixed Flannel to use the correct network interface (eth1) for communication between VMs.
 Added Istio to the Kubernetes cluster and configured it to use a MetalLB IP address.
 Also added Kubernetes Dashboard to the cluster.

+### Q1.4 (Dec 8th - Dec 12th)

+- Ayush[operation#64](https://github.com/doda25-team2/operation/pull/64) -> This week I worked on assignment 3 in which I implemented the Alerting in prometheus in which one PrometheusRule was used which was that an alert is sent when the service receives more than 15 requests per minute for two minutes.